 - Inform the FSRH of any Essentials courses that you are delivering, and fill in the Essentials Course form to provide details for the FSRH Events Page

 - Post course actions – provide the FSRH with delegate details, pay the FSRH once invoiced

 How to Apply

-Once you have met the entry criteria, please apply to become a facilitator via the appropriate form:
+Once you have met the entry criteria, please apply to become a facilitator via the form below:

 SRH Essentials Facilitator application form

 Applicants must wait for approval from the FSRH before organising courses.

 There is no charge to become a facilitator.
 You will not be charged to observe or attend courses, or to watch the webinar.

 You do not need to pay for access to the teaching materials.

 Please note the FSRH will not cover expenses.